MSUSEL/hawaii-pique-cwe200/README.md

 ### Future Coverage ###
 - CWE-205: Observable Behavioral Discrepancy
-- CWE-210: Self-generated Error Message Containing Sensitive Information
+- ~~CWE-210: Self-generated Error Message Containing Sensitive Information~~ (Covered by 209, look to see if it can be narrowed)
-- CWE-211: Externally-Generated Error Message Containing Sensitive Information
+- ~~CWE-211: Externally-Generated Error Message Containing Sensitive Information~~ (Covered by 209, look to see if it can be narrowed)
 - CWE-213: Exposure of Sensitive Information Due to Incompatible Policies
 - CWE-214: Invocation of Process Using Visible Sensitive Information
-- CWE-497: Exposure of Sensitive System Information to an Unauthorized Control Sphere
+- ~~CWE-497: Exposure of Sensitive System Information to an Unauthorized Control Sphere~~ (Already covered by other queries)
-- CWE-541: Inclusion of Sensitive Information in an Include File
+- ~~CWE-541: Inclusion of Sensitive Information in an Include File~~ (Not relevant to Java)
-- CWE-615: Inclusion of Sensitive Information in Source Code Comments
+- CWE-615: Inclusion of Sensitive Information in Source Code Comments (Try looking into CodeQL parsing with JavaDoc)
-- CWE-651: Exposure of WSDL File Containing Sensitive Information
+- CWE-651: Exposure of WSDL File Containing Sensitive Information (Ibrahim is working on this)